 The Sheaff Brock Investment Advisors Index Income Overlay strategy is designed to seek additional income that is incremental to the underlying investment.
 The strategy has the potential to offer a defined risk and return composition to an investor’s existing portfolio.
 The key concept of the strategy is to construct an option portfolio that is positioned to take advantage of the difference that typically exists between the implied volatility and actual volatility in the market place.

 The Overlay strategy is not a trading strategy; it is intended to be a long-term, time-option, premium-capture strategy of employing a non-leveraged put credit spread position on the S&P 500.
-The investment objective of the Index Income Overlay strategy is twofold—generate positive monthly cash flow from option premium payments on the SPDR S&P 500 ETF (symbol: SPY) while simultaneously hedging significant downside risk by employing a defensive position.
-The strategy follows a disciplined methodology of selling “writing” puts on the S&P 500 (intended to create the monthly cash flow) and buying a protective put on the overall positon that is intended to hedge large drawdowns of the S&P 500.
+The investment objective of the Index Income Overlay strategy is twofold—generate positive monthly cash flow from option premium payments on the SPDR S&P 500 ETF/indices while simultaneously hedging significant downside risk by employing a defensive position.
+The strategy follows a disciplined methodology of selling “writing” puts on the S&P 500 ETF or index (intended to create the monthly cash flow) and buying a protective put on the overall positon that is intended to hedge large drawdowns of the S&P 500.

 INVESTMENT METHODOLOGY & PORTFOLIO CONSTRUCT